andychuong/collabcanvas/AI_CHAT_GUIDE.md

 ## Cost Considerations

 - Each command sent to the AI uses OpenAI API credits
-- GPT-4 Turbo is used for optimal performance
+- GPT-4o is used for optimal performance (latest model, 50% cheaper than GPT-4 Turbo)
-- Typical cost per command: $0.01 - $0.05 USD
+- Typical cost per command: $0.005 - $0.02 USD
 - Monitor your usage in the OpenAI dashboard
+- Faster response times (1-3s vs 2-5s)

 ## Limitations